Alejogb1/job-board/blog-data/how-can-i-perform-tokenization-using-spacy.md

 id: "how-can-i-perform-tokenization-using-spacy"
 ---

-Alright, let's tackle this.
-I've seen my share of tokenization issues, especially back when we were first building out that massive NLP pipeline for analyzing customer feedback at 'Innovate Solutions' years ago—we had a real mess on our hands before we got our tokenizers working correctly.
+Alright,  I've seen my share of tokenization issues, especially back when we were first building out that massive NLP pipeline for analyzing customer feedback at 'Innovate Solutions' years ago—we had a real mess on our hands before we got our tokenizers working correctly.
 It’s a foundational step, and getting it wrong can cascade into problems down the line.
 Fortunately, spaCy makes the process quite manageable.

 Tokenization, at its core, is the process of splitting a string of text into individual units, usually words, punctuation marks, or even sub-word units.
 These units are called tokens. spaCy, a powerful and widely used natural language processing library in Python, offers robust tools for this task.
 It's not just a simple splitting by spaces, mind you.
 It handles complexities like contractions, punctuation, and various language-specific nuances, which is why a well-engineered library like spaCy is invaluable.